 The Ballistics calculator and Wi-fi connectivity

-Tracking Assistant – A novelty in the world of sports optics
+Tracking Assistant – TA: A novelty in the world of sports optics

-This is perhaps the biggest innovation when it comes to the new EL-Range as none of the competitors have thought of something similar yet.
+This is perhaps the biggest innovation when it comes to the new EL Range as none of the competitors have thought of something similar yet.
 The function works with the help of an electronical compass and is designed to help you locate the harvested animal, which is especially useful in mountainous/hilly terrain where it is difficult to navigate oneself.
-You can use it in combination with a smartphone (it will show you the place to which you have to go on a map) or without it (you point the binoculars to the place you shot from, click the measuring button, and the directions will be provided on the binoculars’ display).
+You can use it in combination with a smartphone (it will show you the place to which you have to go on a map) or without it (you point the binocular to the place you shot from, click the measuring button, and the directions will be provided on the binocular display).

 As all other Swarovski optical devices, the new EL Range is Made in Austria.
-It measures from 10 to 2000 m; the accuracy up to 1500 m is +/-1 m.
+It measures from 10 to 2000 m distance; the accuracy up to 1500 m of distance is +/-1 m.
 It weighs 30 grams more than the previous version which we can attribute to the upgraded optics and advanced firmware.
 For now, the series is only available in the green colour – Swarovski has yet to decide whether they are going to come up with the O-range version.
 There are two models at one’s disposal:

-The new EL Range is a completely new device with an upgraded optical system (Swarovision), additional sensors, smartphone connectivity, forehead rest compatibility, and the all-new tracking assistant.
+The new EL Range is a completely new binocular with an upgraded optical system (Swarovision), additional sensors, smartphone connectivity, forehead rest compatibility, and the all-new tracking assistant.
 The delivery starts on the 1st of February 2021.
 The old model will be discontinued after that.
-The 8×42 and 10×42 models will retail for 3380 € and 3480 €, respectively.
+The 8x42 and 10x42 models will retail for 3380 € and 3480 €, respectively.
 They are more than 250 € more expensive than the previous generation, but the numerous upgrades justify that.